-The consolidated financial statements prior to the Reorganization include the accounts of Scholar Rock, LLC and its wholly owned subsidiary, Scholar Rock, Inc. The consolidated financial statements subsequent to the Reorganization include the accounts of Scholar Rock Holding Corporation and its wholly owned subsidiaries.
+The consolidated financial statements include the accounts of Scholar Rock Holding Corporation and its wholly owned subsidiaries.
 All intercompany balances have been eliminated in consolidation.

-These consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States ("GAAP").
-Any reference in these notes to applicable guidance is meant to refer to the authoritative

-United States generally accepted accounting principles as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").
+These consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the U.S. ("GAAP").
+Any reference in these notes to applicable guidance is meant to refer to the authoritative GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").